Chandra has practiced in all Courts, always for the accused individual (the Defence), and always with a commitment to Human Rights. He specialises

 Reported cases

 A murder case referred to him by WISH, a women's charity working in prison with vulnerable women.
-Leave to appeal was refused on the papers by the Single Judge, and a renewal applciaiotn was done pro bono.
+Leave to appeal was refused on the papers by the Single Judge, and an oral renewal application was done pro bono.
 Leave was granted on the single ground - whether the trial judge had directed correctly on intoxication and intent in specific intent cases.
 He was then led in the full Appeal by Keir Monteith QC on essentially the same argument.
-The Court agreed with the Appellant's submisison on the applicable law and directions, and it is believed the case will be reported and be a leading authority on the issue.
+The Court agreed with the Appellant's submission on the applicable law and directions, and it is believed the case will be reported and be a leading authority on the issue.

 K v DPP, Archbold News 2003, [2003] EWHC 351 Admin